 The technical review (TR) of paper pots offers valuable additional information for the Board's consideration.
-Our previous comments-urging the NOSB and NOP to allow the use of paper pots until a more thorough review of the pots can be performed-were based partly on the conclusion that, in terms of materials going into the soil, paper pots are unlikely to be worse (in terms of environmental and health impacts) than paper that is currently allowed in mulch and compost.
+Our previous comments -urging the NOSB and NOP to allow the use of paper pots until a more thorough review of the pots can be performed-was based partly on the conclusion that, in terms of materials going into the soil, paper pots are unlikely to be worse (in terms of environmental and health impacts) than paper that is currently allowed in mulch and compost.
 We believe that opinion is supported by the new TR.
 However, now that more information is available, the petition for paper pots needs to be judged according to the criteria in the Organic Foods Production Act (OFPA), rather than in comparison to recycled newspaper and other paper.

 We encourage the NOSB, in crafting a proposal, to include an annotation that limits allowed components of the paper pots.
 There will be innovations, and they may involve changes to the paper's content.
 Those changes can be petitioned and receive as thorough a review as the current petition receives.
-These comments will mostly address the chain paper pot system by Nitten as petitioned by Small Farm Works, the North American representative for the Nitten paper pot transplanting system.
+These comments will mostly address the chain paper pot system by Nitten as petitioned.